 Thanks for reading!

-What are your essentials?
-What’s must have indulgence do you make room for no matter what?
+What must-have items do you make room for no matter what?
 Please comment below.